 Does this make sense to you?
 The difference between State and Municipal regulations is confusing.
 Therefore, feel free to reach out to our marijuana consultants in Virginia to make sure you’re choosing the right municipality.

-Closing Remarks from our Cannabis Consultants in Virginia
+Closing Remarks from our Virginia Cannabis License Consulting Firm

 While the process described above may seem brief, it includes countless steps that you will need to manage along the path of writing a Virginia cannabis application.
 The market is scheduled to begin in just a few years.
 By preparing now, you will have a greater chance of winning a cannabis license in Virginia.